Anthony-R-G/ConservationApp/README.md

 # Terra

 ## Introduction

-Note: Still a WIP!
+*Note: Still a WIP!*

 Terra is an iOS application meant to educate people on the biodiversity in the world and the importance of conserving it.
 Data is packaged from multiple sources, among which include the IUCN and WWF.
 This is to ensure that information is accurate and up-to-date.

 Clicking on any animal brings the user to a page displaying more information about the animal as well as the option to be redirected to a donation page to help support conservation efforts.

 One principle behind the app is keeping the design clean and visually appealing.
 Learning should be fun!
 It's hard to feel interested in a subject if it's presented in a way that feels lifeless and drab.
-Additionally, mobile apps are unique in that they enable you to interact directly with your content.
+Mobile apps are unique in that they enable you to interact directly with your content.
 Because of that, an app should package content in such a way that there's preference to use it and not simply get the data from a web browser.

 ## Technologies
 Written in Swift